Ivo Miro Jović: Later career

 Following his presidency, Jović served as the Croat and HDZ BiH's representative in the national House of Peoples from 14 March 2007 until 9 June 2011.

 In 2013, he was appointed as an advisor to then Deputy Defence Minister Marina Pendeš.
 In 2015, she was charged by the State Prosecutor's Office for paying Jović a salary despite him not showing up to work.
 In February 2016, she was acquitted by the Court of Bosnia and Herzegovina of the charges.

 Personal life

-Jović is fluent in German, married and father of three children.
+Jović is fluent in German, married and father of five children.